Write a Cover Letter That Stops Tenant Disputes

 The drivers are specific.
 "Property taxes increased 11% due to Harris County reassessment" is an explanation.
 "Operating expenses increased" is not.
 Specific drivers prevent follow-up questions.

 Limits to three drivers.
 If six categories changed, mention the three largest.
-The statement provides the full detail.
-The cover letter provides context for the primary movers.
+The statement has the full detail.
+The cover letter gives context for the main movers.

 Includes next year's estimate.
 The tenant wants to know what to budget going forward.
 Including the updated estimate prevents a separate conversation.